bnema/archup/README.md

 ## What Is ArchUp?

-ArchUp is a **minimal, staged Arch Linux installer** that respects user choice:
+ArchUp is a minimal, slightly opinionated Arch Linux installer focused on Wayland window managers.
+It provides a barebone base system with smart defaults and optional layers to build your ideal desktop environment.

 - **Barebone first** - Install just the essentials
 - **User choice** - Every layer is optional; you decide what to install when